-To some extent, every business starts from an initial “aha!” moment.
-A realization, a desire, a light bulb that went off and suddenly your (perhaps crazy) idea was brought to fruition—your unique contribution to the world in the form of an LLC.
-Your business has a story, and it should be told.
+To some extent, every business is born from an initial “aha!” moment.
+A realization, a desire, a light bulb that went off and suddenly your (perhaps crazy) idea was brought to fruition—your unique contribution to the world in the form of a business.
+You have a story, and it should be told.

 Within Yelp’s “From the business” section, there are several areas where you can tell that story: Specialties, History, and Meet the Owner/Manager.

-The Specialties space is an opportunity to list your specific services and highlight what makes you stand out.
+The “Specialties” space is an opportunity to list your unique services and highlight what makes you stand out.
 The “History” section shares your business’s background and story.
 The “Meet the Owner or Manager” area is where you let people know how long you’ve been doing this and, more importantly, why you do it.
-If someone’s first impression of you is your Yelp page, think about what you want them to learn about you.
+If someone’s first impression of you is your Yelp Page, think about what you want them to learn about you.

 Each Yelp search starts with a need.
 Having a completed and accurate listing can take a potential customer from discovery mode into spending mode.

-Whether you are claiming your business for the first time or want to give your page a makeover, log into biz.yelp.com or download our free Yelp for Business app to make on-the-go updates.
+Whether you are claiming your business for the first time or want to give your page a makeover, log into biz.yelp.com and download the free Yelp for Business app to make on-the-go updates.